emottk/USE1-OO-Objects-Info/README.md

 	my_cellphone.color
 		>> "black"

 Awesome, we have a pretty well rounded class.
 But what happens if I want to change one of these traits after creating the class?
 I don't have any way to do that right now.
 But - just as we have accessor methods, we can also create setter methods.
+Maybe, in this case, I want to be able to change the color of my phone.
+Let's look back at our class.

+	class CellPhone

+		def initialize(provider, brand, color)
+			@provider = provider
+			@brand = brand
+			@color = color
+		end

+		def provider
+			@provider
+		end

+		def brand
+			@brand
+		end

+		def color
+			@color
+		end

+		def color=(color)
+			@color = color
+		end

+	end

+We've now created a method that allows us to set the color to a new value.
+Now I can say:

+	puts my_cellphone.color
+		>> "black"

+	my_cellphone.color = "purple"
+	puts my_cellphone.color
+		>>"purple"

+My setter method let's me change the color!

+I can also create instance methods within my class.
+These methods let me use any of the variables to print out new data.
+For example, let's say we wanted our cell phone to be able to print out all of it's info.

+	class CellPhone

+		def initialize(provider, brand, color)
+			@provider = provider
+			@brand = brand
+			@color = color
+		end

+		def provider
+			@provider
+		end

+		def brand
+			@brand
+		end

+		def color
+			@color
+		end

+		def color=(color)
+			@color = color
+		end

+		def info
+			print "I am a #{@color} #{@brand} with #{@provider}." end

+	end

+This method is actually taking our instance variables and using them - it creates a new functionality for our cell phone.

+	my_cellphone.info
+		>> "I am a purple iphone with verizon"

+Awesome!